brimstone/brimstone.github.io/events/2016/07/hope.xi.md

 - est 4000/day dead because of air polution
 - Mitch Altman does a yearly Hacker Trip to China
 - Hacker in Residence for University(?)
-- cersanthumum, money plant, etc used to filter air of volitile organtic matter
+- chrysanthemum, money plant, etc used to filter air of volatile organic matter
 - icenter, new makerspace
 - tried to make smart gum
 - tons of pictures